OAG-BERT: Towards A Unified Backbone Language Model For Academic Knowledge Services: Applications

-Another challenge for decoding using the MLM model is to choose the appropriate entity length.
-Instead of using fixed length while decoding from scratch, we traverse all entity lengths in a pre-defined range depending on the entity type and choose top candidates according to the calculated probability in Equation~\ref{eq:entity-prob-decode}.
+Another challenge lies in choosing the appropriate entity length.
+Instead of using a fixed length, we traverse all entity lengths in a pre-defined range depending on the entity type and choose top candidates according to the calculated probability in Equation~\ref{eq:entity-prob-decode}.

-We design three zero-shot inference tasks to evaluate the entity generation capability of our proposed OAG-BERT and make comparisons with SciBERT, the current state-of-the-art pre-training model in academic domain.
+\vpara{Fields-of-study Tagging.} Fields-of-study tagging, referred to as fields-of-study (FOS) linking, is a fundamental mission to associate unstructured scientific contents with structured disciplinary taxonomy (a case is presented in Figure~\ref{fig:paper_tagging}).
+Its results also serve as indispensable features for various downstream supervised applications.

+However, it is a notoriously arduous undertaking to discover new FOS from enormous corpora; in addition, how to continuously drive algorithms to link a paper with newly discovered FOS also remains largely unexplored.
+However, thanks to the massive entity knowledge \method has grasped in pre-training, it can be solved now using \method's zero-shot inference without a lift of fingers.

+We present a case study, where \method is applied to tag the paper of GPT-3~\cite{brown2020language} given its title and abstract.
+Using beam search with a width of 16 to decode FOS entities, we search from single-token entities to quadruple-token entities.
+The top 16 generated ones are listed in Table~\ref{tab:zero-shot-case-study}.
+The groud truth (or namely \textit{gold}) FOS later annotated in MAG are all included in the top 16.
+Surprisingly, some fine-grained correct entities, though not in existing FOS, are also generated, such as \textit{Autoregressive language model} or \textit{Few shot learning}.
+Despite some ill-formed or inappropriate entities such as \textit{Architecture} or \textit{Artificial language processing}, \method's zero-shot tagging capability is still quite amazing.

-\vpara{Field-of-Study (FOS) Inference} To evaluate the performance of decoding field-of-study, we adopt the research field prediction task from MAG (Microsoft Academic Graph)~\cite{sinha2015overview}.
+To quantitatively evaluate the performance paper tagging, we adapt FOS prediction task from MAG.
 First, we choose 19 top-level field-of-studies (FOS) such as ``biology'' and ``computer science''.
 Then, from the paper data which were not used in the pre-training process, we randomly select 1,000 papers for each FOS.
-The task is to predict which research field each paper belongs to.
+The task is to rank all FOS for each paper by estimating the probabilities of Equation~\ref{eq:entity-prob-decode} given paper title and optional abstract.

-For each paper, we estimate the probabilities for all FOS candidates and choose the top one.
-When estimating each one, we concatenate the FOS candidate with the paper title as model input and mask the FOS candidate.
-For example, when estimating the probability of ``computer science'', we add two ``[MASK]'' tokens to the end of the original title as the input.
-For OAG-BERT, we treat the newly added ``[MASK]'' tokens as a new entity, reset entity positions and use FOS entity type embedding additionally.
-Then we use Equation~\ref{eq:entity-prob-decode} to calculate the probability.
-This is denoted as the \textit{Plain} method, as depicted in Figure~\ref{fig:decode-process}.